sydneykamp/sydneykamp/README.md

-## Hi there 👋
+## Hello, I'm Sydney! 👋
-# Welcome to My GitHub Profile!

-I'm Sydney Kampjes, a web design and development student eager to learn and grow in the world of coding.
+Welcome to my GitHub!
+I’m a web design and development student excited to share my projects and learning journey with you.

 ## 🌟 About Me